-Here are some statistics to give us pause, as we enter weeding season on our farms and in our gardens:
+Here are some statistics to give us pause, as weeding season continues on many of our farms and gardens:

 - A Minnesota study found that a square foot of soil, 6" deep, contained between 100 to 3000 viable weed seeds.

 - Many seeds remain viable for decades; jimsonweed has a 90% germination rate after 40 years in the soil, and field bindweed seeds are viable for more than 50 years.